Awilmerding1/book-review-app-with-js/README.md

 ## Usage

-After cloning the repository, enter the `sinatra-porfolio-project` directory on your computer.
+After cloning the repository, enter the `book-review-app` directory on your computer.

 Run `bundle install`.
-Then run `shotgun` and navigate to the local host provided.
+Then run `rails s` and navigate to the local host provided.

+Users can signup/login through facebook or by creating a username and password.

 ## Contributing